Age Discrimination in Employment: An Overview

 - Federal, local, and state governments

 - Labor organizations with at least 25 members

 The law does not protect people under 40, independent contractors, or military personnel.

 What Does the ADEA Prohibit?

 The U.S. Equal Employment Opportunity Commission (EEOC) provides that:

 Under the ADEA, it is unlawful to discriminate against a person because of his or her age with respect to any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
 Harassing an older worker because of age is also prohibited.

 The ADEA is very clear on its prohibitions, some of which are summarized here for reference.

-- The ADEA prohibits employers from discriminating on the basis of age at any stage of the employment process — including application, interview, hiring, promotion, and termination.
+- The ADEA prohibits employers from discriminating on the basis of age at any stage of the employment process.

 - The ADEA provides that an employer cannot reduce health or life insurance benefits for older employees.